fabri1983/titan256c/README.md

 ### 3 Approaches:
-**Pressing START cycles between them**
+**(pgit addressing START cycles between them)**

 **A**.
+Interweaving writes beetwen
+- 2 u32 vars (4 colors form palette) and 1 u16 var (BG color for text ramp effect)
+and
-Interweaving writes of 2 u32 vars (palette colors) and 1 u16 var (BG color for ramp effect), and 4 u32 vars (palette colors), by CPU to CRAM every scanline along the duration of 8 scanlines.
+- 4 u32 vars (2 colors form palette)
+by CPU to CRAM every scanline along the duration of 8 scanlines, setting so 2 palettes (32 colors) and 4 bg colors (ramp effect).
 This approach has better ramp effect since the change in color happens every other scanline.